 I’ve fallen in love with my REI Merino Midweight Base Layer Tights for their cozy warmth on a chilly day.
 Layered with a pair of pants, I’m good to take on anything from a snowshoe to hanging out at camp.

 I’ve got both an REI and Patagonia packable down sweater, though I prefer the REI one for its gigantic pockets.

 I’ve had the same Columbia rain jacket and pants for five years and my only complaint is that the pants are pull on with no pockets.
+I’ll upgrade at some point to pants that zip on and off (or add the zippers myself to my current pair).
 Otherwise I’ve used them for all that time as rain and wind protection and they are still going strong.

 This is a key piece of gear, much like shoes.
 I will say the same thing here.
 Get fitted for one.
 Buy it wherever floats your boat, but get fitted for it.
 The pack that I used for my trip to Philmont and Isle Royale worked.
 But I had purchased it online and learned at some point that it’s a men’s Dueter 65+10 pack.
 Which is exactly why the fit was just a bit off.
 I got it for a song, but now having been properly fitted, I can tell you I was making my life much harder than it needed to be.

 I am now the proud owner of a Granite Gear Blaze 60* pack.
 It fits me properly, is light as a feather, has a gigantic interior, has so many exterior pockets and straps and a lid that detaches.
 I love it.
 I also love that it’s made in my home state of Minnesota, on the North Shore of Lake Superior and in short distance to one of my favorite hiking trails (the Superior Hiking Trail).